pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 - A Webex Team Account
 - A Account into a SecureX tenant with admin rights.

-If you don't have a SecureX account, then you can use Cisco DLCOUD SecureX Demos.
+If you don't have a SecureX account, then you can use Cisco DLCOUD SecureX Demos ( search for : Cisco SecureX Orchestration v1 - Instant Demo - and book it ).

 Open your browser and a good practice before going to the lab will be to switch your browser into the incognito ( private window ).